Writer: Kyle Starks / Artists: Kyle Starks / Indie

 The shootouts are unique and humorous, again, due to dialogue and reactions not only from our cast but their opponents as well.
 This shit really feels like The Raid’s action meets Community’s banter as you read it.
 There are so many great spots in the fights and intricate ways that Starks’ visuals and angles to really make the gunfights larger than life.
 Some scenes I can’t even describe, you honestly just have to see it for yourself.
 I mean, look how cold this shit is, man.

 This is a graphic novel you need in your life.
-It’s a different type of familiar that everyone can appreciate.
+It’s a different type of familiarity that everyone can appreciate.
 We get a throwback to 90’s Die Hard aesthetic with the main villain, colorful mid-bosses, and disgruntled employees taking on our heroes for the corner office with the window.
 There’s so much fun to be had reading Kill Them All.